alexgenin/rollply/README.md

 Rollply is an R package built on top on plyr's **ply functions to make moving-window based computations easier.
-Just provide a function that works on a data.frame, rollply will take care of slicing the dataset into appropriate subsets and apply that function to each of them.
+Just provide a function that works on a data.frame, rollply will take care of building the appropriate subsets and apply that function to each of them.

 Some packages for time series are out there that contain functions computing moving averages (e.g. TTR::SMA), but were not flexible enough for my use and